 LREI (Little Red School House & Elisabeth Irwin High School) seeks educators committed to exploring progressive pedagogy.
 Candidates with diverse experiences are encouraged to apply.
-The school is seeking a part-time Mathematics Teacher for 9th -11th grade beginning April 5th, 2021.
+The school is seeking a full-time Mathematics Teacher for 9th -12th grade for the 2021-2022 school year, beginning September 1, 2021.

 Qualifications Sought - Successful LREI teachers are lifelong learners who